bluekvirus/Stage.js/implementation/HOWTO.md

 ------------
 This lightweight framework is made on top of **Backbone.Marionette** and **Bootstrap**.
 The goal is to maximize developer efficiency by introducing an intuitive workflow on top of a solid application structure.
 You will be focusing on user interaction building without distraction.
 We even give you a web server for starting the development right away!
 Theming and making deployment are also a breeze through our tools.

-To flatten and lower the initial learning curve of adaptation, we restrict ourselves to only the following APIs:
+To flatten and lower the initial learning curve of adaptation, there is only a handful of APIs to remember:

 Initialize:
 * Application.setup (options)